saahiyo/txt-img-sdxl/README.md

 - Check the browser console for any error messages
 - Ensure both frontend and API are running simultaneously (with `npm run dev` and `vercel dev`)
 - If the external AI API is down, check the function logs for error details
+- If image uploads fail, check your Blob credentials and Vercel dashboard

 ## Configuration